pietrobraione/jbse/README.md

 }
 ```

-(under Eclipse all the binaries are emitted to a hidden `bin` directory in the project).
-The `addClasspath` method is varargs, you can specify as many path as you want.
+Note that `addClasspath` is a varargs method, so you can list as many path strings as you want.
 Next, we must specify which method JBSE must run (remember, it can run any method).
 We do it by setting the method's *signature*:

 ```Java
 ...